Zum Inhalt springen

 • Some of your user's bookmarks and links will stop working.

-• Portal links are getting updated automatically.
+• Portal links will get updated automatically.

 • The update of the OpenProject <-> Nextcloud file integration needs to be updated manually as follows: